 Conclusion

 In light of all of the circumstances presented by the record in this case, it is not clearly consistent with the national interest to grant Applicant access to classified information.
-National security eligibility for access to classified information is denied.
+National security eligibility is denied.

 SHARI DAM Administrative Judge